A Strategy for Dynamic Programs: Start over and Muddle through: Dynamic Complexity

 A dynamic program has a set of update rules that specify how auxiliary relations are updated after a change of the input database.
 An \emph{update rule} for updating an auxiliary relation $T$ is basically a formula $\varphi$.
 As an example, if $\varphi(\tpl x, \tpl y)$ is the update rule for auxiliary relation $T$ under insertions into input relation $R$, then the new version of $T$ after insertion of a tuple $\tpl a$ to $R$ is $T \df \{ \tpl b \mid (\inp, \aux) \models \varphi(\tpl a, \tpl b)\}$ where $\inp$ and $\aux$ are the current input and auxiliary databases.
 For a state $\state = (\inp, \aux)$ of the dynamic program $\prog$ with input database $\inp$ and auxiliary database $\aux$ we denote the state of the program after applying a sequence $\alpha$ of changes by $\prog_\alpha(\state)$.
 The dynamic program $\prog$ \emph{maintains} a $k$-ary query $\query$ if, for each non-empty sequence $\alpha$ of changes and each empty input structure $\inp_\emptyset$, a designated auxiliary relation $Q$ in $\prog_\alpha(\state_\emptyset)$ and $\query(\alpha(\inp_\emptyset))$ coincide.
 Here, $\state_\emptyset=(\inp_\emptyset, \aux_\emptyset)$, where $\aux_\emptyset$ denotes the empty auxiliary structure over the domain of $\inp_\emptyset$, and $\alpha(\inp_\emptyset)$ is the input database after applying $\alpha$.

 In this article, we are particularly interested in maintaining queries for structures of bounded treewidth.
 There are several ways to adjust the dynamic setting to restricted classes $\calC$ of structures.
-Here, we simply disallow change sequences that construct structures outside~$\calC$.
+Sometimes it is possible that a dynamic program itself detects that a change operation would yield a structure outside the class $\calC$.
+However, here we simply disallow change sequences that construct structures outside~$\calC$.
 That is, in the above definition, only change sequences $\alpha$ are considered, for which each prefix transforms an initially empty structure into a structure from $\calC$.
 We say that a program maintains $\query$ for a class $\calC$ of structures, if $Q$ contains its result after each change sequence $\alpha$ such that the application of each prefix of $\alpha$ to $\inp_\emptyset$ yields a structure from~$\calC$.

 The class of queries that can be maintained by a dynamic program with first-order update formulas is called $\DynFO$.
 We say that a query $\query$ is in \DynFO for a class $\calC$ of structures, if there is such a dynamic program that maintains $\query$ for $\calC$.
 Programs for queries in \DynFOar have three particular auxiliary relations $\leq, +, \times$ that are initialised as a linear order and the corresponding addition and multiplication relations.